 How we intentionally are able to segment our space, utilize flexible solutions, and make people feel safe and comfortable will determine our effectiveness moving into the future.

-How are you structuring your space for the unclear road ahead?
+How are you structuring your space for long-term effectiveness?